git-ecosystem/git-credential-manager/docs/windows-broker.md

 # Web Account Manager integration

-Git Credential Manager (GCM) Core knows how to integrate with the [Web Account Manager (WAM)](https://docs.microsoft.com/azure/active-directory/devices/concept-primary-refresh-token#key-terminology-and-components) feature of Windows to store credentials for Azure DevOps.
+Git Credential Manager (GCM) Core knows how to integrate with the [Web Account Manager (WAM)](https://docs.microsoft.com/azure/active-directory/devices/concept-primary-refresh-token#key-terminology-and-components) feature of Windows for authentication of applications.
 Authentication requests are said to be "brokered" to the operating system.

-Currently, GCM will share authentication state with a few other Microsoft developer tools like Visual Studio and the Azure CLI, meaning fewer authentication prompts.
+Enterprises all over the world use [Conditional access policies (CA)](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview) to protect their assets and source code is a key asset for software businesses, with such policy IT-department can guarantee that a device that accesses to the source code has the latest security patches, anti-virus software and enabled encryption of hard drives.

+Currently, WAM is the only product on Windows that can reliably, securely, and silently satisfy those policy, and avoid a user interruption.
+Also, WAM shares credentials with other applications on the device, like Outlook, Teams etc., and if the user passed multi-factor authentication during Windows Logon, Outlook, or Teams, it will be remembered and GIT, Visual Studio, and the Azure CLI will not require pass multi-factor authentication again.
+Other implementation GCM will not reliably work with CA policy and has degrade prompt expirience.

-Integration with the WAM broker comes with several additional benefits, but it also has some potential drawbacks that you should be aware of before enabling it.
+While integration with the WAM comes with benefits, it also has some experience changes that you should be aware of.

-Note that this only affects [Azure DevOps](https://dev.azure.com).
+Note that this currently implemented only in [Azure DevOps](https://dev.azure.com).
-It doesn't impact authentication with GitHub, Bitbucket, or any other Git host.
+It doesn't change authentication with GitHub, Bitbucket, or any other Git host at this moment.

 ## How to enable